-Component Phase Project action Mitigation measures Monitoring meas Accidental spills and leakages will be managed through implementation of the Emergency Preparedness and Response Plan.
+Component Phase Project action Mitigation measures Monitoring measures Accidental spills and leakages will be managed through implementation of the Emergency Preparedness and Response Plan.
 Project-specific Pollution Prevention Plan will be implemented for the management of sewage wastewater and implemented during the construction and operation phases of the Project.
 A leakproof report of the septic tanks will be ensured and necessary measures will be taken to prevent them from deforming in extreme weather conditions.
-Operation Plant/infrastructure operation Project-specific Pollution Prevention Plan and Waste Management Plan will be implemented to ensure that the amount of release and spills can be taken under control before reaching substantial amounts that may potentially affect the quality of soil.
+Project-specific Pollution Prevention Plan and Waste Management Operation Plant/infrastructure operation Project-specific Pollution Prevention Plan and Waste Management Plan will be implemented to ensure that the amount of release and spills can be taken under control before reaching substantial amounts that may potentially affect the quality of soil.
 The areas, where the hazardous materials (chemicals, liquids etc.) storage tanks located (i.e., hazardous material storage areas), will be designed and constructed to avoid potential contamination into the soil (paved areas with sufficient secondary containment, proper drainage systems, storage as per Material Safety Data Sheet (MSDS) requirements etc.).
 Also, the Project will comply with relevant legal and project safety requirements to avoid leakages from hazardous materials (chemicals, liquids etc.) storage facilities on-site; The temporary waste storage areas will be constructed based on the requirements listed in the Regulation on Waste Management issued on April 02, 2015 Official Gazette no: 29314 and GIIP.
 The area will be separate from the facilities and buildings, away from human traffic.
 There will be a suitable space for the licensed vehicles to receive the wastes.
 Storage area will have all kinds of precautions against possible fires and spills (fire extinguisher, spill kits, etc.).
 Hazardous wastes and non-hazardous wastes will be stored separately, having different entrance doors.
-In order to protect the compartment where hazardous wastes will be stored from precipitation.
+In order to protect the compartment where hazardous waste will be stored from precipitation, the top and four sides will be covered.
+The compartments where non-hazardous wastes will also be covered from precipitation.
 Storage area will be closed, the entrance door will be lockable (kept locked) and the authorized the staff will have the keys.
-The contact information of the personnel in charge of the waste storage area.
-Adequate drainage system will be provided to collect any leakages.
-The floor will be covered with concrete, the edges of the floor will be raised with concrete valls/parapets for hazardous waste compartment.
-In order Visual Site insp Monitoring rep Maintenance rep Grievances rep Waste disposa Records of the easures nspection eport results e records of vehicles and equipment records sal records the contractual agreements for disposal of wastes
+The contact information of the personnel in charge of the waste storage area and warning signs will be posted at the temporary storage area and warning signs will be provided to collect any leakages.
+The floor will be covered with concrete, Visual Site inspection Monitoring report results Maintenance records of vehicles and equipment Grievances records Waste disposal records Records of the contractual agreements for disposal of wastes